z3z1ma/singer-rust/README.md

 # Singer Rust

-🚧 This is a WIP and does not fully support all possible singer components yet (proerties, catalog)
+🚧 This is a WIP and does not fully support all possible singer components yet (properties, catalog)

 This is a rust SDK for the Singer ecosystem.
 It is designed to minimize boilerplate required to make a fast, efficient tap or target deployable anywhere with minimal binary sizes.